Networked Time Series Prediction with Incomplete Data via Generative Adversarial Network: Related Work

-In contrast, there is limited literature on NETS prediction with incomplete data.
-DCMF~\cite{cai2015fast} is a matrix factorization method for missing data imputation of NETS, which can also be used for prediction by treating the future as missing data.
-Its key assumptions are that a NETS and its associated graph have certain low-rank matrix representations, and that the temporal dynamics follows a first-order linear system.
-Facets~\cite{cai2015facets} extends DCMF to tensor-valued NETS by using tensor decomposition instead of matrix factorization.
-NetDyna~\cite{hairi2019netdyna} further considers the case where the underlying graph is also incomplete.
+There is limited literature on NETS prediction that allows incomplete input and does not require complete data for training.
+DCMF \cite{cai2015fast} is a matrix factorization method for missing data imputation of NETS.
+Its key assumptions are that a NETS and its associated graph have certain low-rank matrix representations, and that the temporal dynamics is described by a first-order linear system.
+Facets \cite{cai2015facets} extends DCMF to tensor-valued NETS by using tensor decomposition instead of matrix factorization.
+NetDyna \cite{hairi2019netdyna} further considers the case where the underlying graph is also incomplete.
 All three models are fitted to a single sample with no future data.
 Without explicit learning to predict the future, their predictive power relies critically on the strong and potentially restrictive assumption of linear system model.
-WDGTC~\cite{li2020tensor} considers so-called weakly dependent modes in tensor completion.
-Without a model for temporal dynamics, it lacks the ability to predict the future.
-RIHGCN~\cite{zhong2021heterogeneous} is a deep learning framework for NETS prediction.
-It first uses GCN \cite{kipf2017semi-supervised} and LSTM \cite{hochreiter1997long} to impute missing data in the history, and then uses the completed history to predict the future.
-The imputation and prediction steps are trained jointly to mitigate error accumulation.
-RIHGCN also uses multiple graphs, static and dynamic, to capture dynamic inter-time series correlation.
-However, it requires complete future data for training.
+S-MKKM \cite{gong2020a} incorporates a spatial multi-kernel clustering method into adaptive-weight non-negative matrix factorization for imputation of NETS.
+WDGTC \cite{li2020tensor} considers so-called weakly dependent modes in tensor completion.
+SD-ADMM \cite{meyers2023signal} decomposes a vector of time series into components with different characteristics, such as smooth, periodic, nonnegative, or sparse.
+Without a model for temporal dynamics, S-MKKM, WDGTC and SD-ADMM lacks the ability to predict the future.
+GRIN \cite{cini2022filling} combines bidirectional RNN \cite{schuster1997bidirectional} with GCN for NETS imputation.
+It computes reconstruction loss only on the observed part of the samples, and has no direct supervision on the missing part.
+SPIN \cite{marisca2022learning} uses attention mechanism along both the graph and temporal dimensions for NETS imputation, but it requires additional auxiliary information of temporal features and geographic location, which is not available in our problem.

-In what follows, we review some imputation methods for other data types that can use incomplete data for supervision.
+In what follows, we also review the imputation methods for other data types that does not require complete data for training.